Aman-Kumar-Sahani/Ruchi-Kumari-Bhagat/README.md

 ### Hi there, Iam Aman 👋
 ## I'm a Student , Developer, and Quick Learner!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other to contribute on Open Source projects
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to and play pubg 🤣

 ### Spotify Playing 🎧